sooondro/nuxt-jest-blog/README.md

 # nuxt-jest-blog

-# This application was built by Sandro Blavicki as a project app for RUAP.
+# This application was built by Sandro Blavicki as a project app for MTTPP.

 ## Build Setup